lake4790k/CarND-Traffic-Sign-Classifier-Project/WRITEUP.md

 ![alt text][image6]

-The fourth one was rotated, but I trained on rotations as well, so hould not be a problem.
+The first and last should be easy.
+The fourth one was rotated, but I trained on rotations as well, so should still not be a problem.

-The second and especially the third pictures are taken from the side and I didn't add these to the preprocessing, so might be a problem.
+The second and especially the third pictures are taken from the side and I didn't add these transformations to the preprocessing, so might be a problem.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).